ZiyiLiao/Extracting-IP-address/README.md

 # Extracting-IP-address
-Extracting the valid IP address in the txt file using Java
+Extracting the invalid IP address in the txt file using Java using the query: `java Extract input.txt output.txt` to run the result